 Rue des Sarrasins:

-The castle
+The town-hall:

-The fortress was partially dismantled by order of Louis XIV to put down the rebellion of the neighbouring village of Peille.
+The fortress was partially dismantled by the order of Louis XIV to put down the rebellion of the neighbouring village of Peille.
 The defensive interest of the castle was again used during the War of Austrian Succession from 1744 to 1749.

 At the base of the castle’s ramparts is a medieval garden laid out and maintained by the association “Peintres du Soleil” which offers a stunning panorama over the Mediterranean Sea.